Searching your mail

 Search for messages by clicking the Search Mail box at the top of your mailbox.
 You can enter keywords and press the Enter key, or you can choose an option from our search dropdown.
 The search dropdown will display recent contacts and recent mail searches.

 By default, all folders except shared folders, Spam, and Trash will be searched.
 If you are viewing one of those folders, then only that folder will be searched.
-If you want your search results to include Spam and Trash, add in:* to the end of your search.

 This page offers further information about how to construct powerful searches with syntax.